jenkins-x-plugins/jx-release-version/README.md

 - `-previous-version`: the [strategy to use to read the previous version](#reading-the-previous-version).
 Can also be set using the `PREVIOUS_VERSION` environment variable.
 - `-next-version`: the [strategy to use to calculate the next version](#calculating—the-next-version).
 Can also be set using the `NEXT_VERSION` environment variable.
 - `-output-format`: the [output format of the next release version](#output-format).
 Can also be set using the `OUTPUT_FORMAT` environment variable.
+- `-strip-prerelease`: remove any prerelease information before calculating the next version.
+Can also be set using the `STRIP_PRERELEASE` environment variable.
 - `-debug`: if enabled, will print debug logs to stdout in addition to the next version.
 It can also be enabled by setting the `JX_LOG_LEVEL` environment variable to `debug`.

 ### Features